TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitHook.rst

 .. important::

-   You need to adjust the `PATH_TO_COMPOSER` variable, that is defiened after the import statements.
+   You need to adjust the `PATH_TO_COMPOSER` variable, that is defined after the import statements.
    Additionally the `python3` executable needs to be available in your `PATH`.